ritakarma/uniform-over-dimension-location/README.md

 source("real_data_analysis.R")
 ```

-The script uses the human colon tissue dataset provided by the `plsgenomics` package.
+The script analyzes the human colon tissue dataset from the R package `plsgenomics`.
-The dataset is also available at <http://genomics-pubs.princeton.edu/oncology/affydata/index.html>.

-The script outputs the results corresponding to Table 3 of the main paper in the
+It outputs the results corresponding to Table 3 of the main paper in the
 R console and generates Figure S3 of the Supplementary Material at `figures/Rplot_histogram.pdf`.